 a., The quality of a record that makes it immutable and requires changes to be made by appending an update or creating a new version.
+[Archives]

+folder

-See also: bounded variability; fixed form; stable folder n., A cover in which non-electronic records, belonging in the same dossier, are loosely kept, usually in chronological order.
+n., A cover in which non-electronic records, belonging in the same dossier, are loosely kept, usually in chronological order.
 A dossier may be distributed across a number of folders.
+[Archives]